superhero/router/README.md

-  ✔ Throw an error if invalid routes map type is attempted to be set (0.613467ms) ✔ Throw an error when setting a duplicate route id (1.207039ms) ✔ Throw an error when an invalid route type set (0.21369ms) ✔ Throw an error when setting a route with a missing criteria (0.151642ms) ✔ Throw an error when dispatching an event with no matching routes (0.541608ms) ✔ Rejects when dispatching a dispatcher that throws (0.526658ms) ✔ @superhero/router (17.88466ms)
+  ✔ Throw an error if invalid routes map type is attempted to be set (0.613467ms) ✔ Throw an error when setting a duplicate route id (1.207039ms) ✔ Throw an error when an invalid route type set (0.21369ms) ✔ Throw an error when setting a route with a missing condition (0.151642ms) ✔ Throw an error when dispatching an event with no matching routes (0.541608ms) ✔ Rejects when dispatching a dispatcher that throws (0.526658ms) ✔ @superhero/router (17.88466ms)